MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 Hopefully, one of these options will align with the goals of your networking team.

-My recommendation is to go with TGW for most accounts, and VPC Sharing for sandbox/test accounts.
+My recommendation is to go with TGW for most accounts, and VPC Sharing for sandbox accounts.
 Once you are ready to implement Egress Filtering, use PrivateLink + Egress Filtering.

 ### Option 1: Centralized Egress via Transit Gateway (TGW)